 Scotland has many internationally important colonies of sea and shorebirds.
-On estuary mudflats you may find oystercatchers or curlews searching for food in the mud.
+On estuary mudflats you may find curlews or oystercatchers searching for food in the mud.
 In the summertime, our cliffs are home to hundreds of thousands of seabirds, from guillemots to gannets to puffins.
-Pictured is a puffin successfully catching its favourite meal, sandeels.
+Pictured is a puffin successfully catching its favourite meal, sandeels!